Maltreatment of seniors and persons in vulnerable situations: CPA responsibilities

 In all cases, it is important to keep in mind that seniors and persons in vulnerable situations are entitled to dignity and respect.
 Whenever possible, CPAs should inform them of the steps they intend to take that concern them.
 In so doing, they will preserve the existing bonds of trust.

 Under the Act to combat maltreatment, no proceedings may be brought against a person who, in good faith, has reported maltreatment or cooperated in the examination of a report, whatever the conclusions issued following its examination.
 Unlike other legislation, the Act thus provides real immunity for persons who report maltreatment.
 Such persons also benefit from protection against reprisals provided by other laws, such as legislation shielding whistleblowers against disciplinary measures, dismissal, etc.

 The Act does not stipulate any penalty for failing to report a situation of maltreatment covered by section 18.1.
 Professionals who are subject to this provision may, however, be subject to a civil liability suit if they fail to report a situation of maltreatment that has caused harm, or may be the subject of a disciplinary complaint for having failed to meet a legal obligation.
 In such case, they would not be protected by the immunity set forth in the Act, which applies only to proceedings brought against a person further to reporting a situation of maltreatment.

-The Order will provide its members as soon as possible with information about how to fulfil their new obligations.
-It is currently continuing its efforts to persuade legislative authorities that the increased responsibility of professionals should be shared by lawyers and notaries, who are currently excluded from the obligation to report situations of maltreatment.
+The Order is working closely with the Secrétariat aux aînés to provide CPAs with concrete tools as soon as possible, to help them fulfil these obligations.
+It is also continuing its efforts to persuade legislative authorities that the increased responsibility of professionals should be shared by lawyers and notaries, who are currently excluded from the obligation to report situations of maltreatment.